csprag/reference/reference/static/commands/toys/aafire.md

 #### Useful Commands
 By default a terminal window will be opened to simulate your ascii fire
-- `driver curses` - keep the fire inside your terimanl
+- `driver curses` - keep the fire inside your terminal